aleksandromilenkov/kubernetes-microservice-app/README.md

 - Building the React frontend
 - Packaging all services into Docker images
 - Pushing images to Docker Hub
 - Deploys Helm chart to Minikube for testing
+- Automatically deploying the Helm chart via Argo CD

 ---